LambdaTest/mocha-selenium-sample/README.md

 ```

 * **LambdaTest Credentials**
    * Set LambdaTest username and access key in environment variables.
-It can be obtained from [LambdaTest dashboard](https://automation.lambdatest.com/)
+It can be obtained from [LambdaTest Automation Dashboard](https://automation.lambdatest.com/)
     example:
    - For linux/mac
     ```